Skip to content

 Health Insurance

-Graduate students are automatically enrolled in the MIT Student Extended Insurance Plan on September 1st of each year.
+Graduate students are automatically enrolled in the MIT Student Health Insurance Plan (MIT SHIP) on September 1st of each year.
 Once insurance is included in the spring award, it lasts until August 31 regardless of whether a student takes outside work.
 To learn more about how graduating will affect your Health Insurance, see the Graduating FAQ.

 Other benefits of being an MIT graduate student